AuReMe/esmecata/README.md

 ### `esmecata proteomes`: Retrieve proteomes associated to taxonomy

 ````
-usage: esmecata proteomes [-h] -i INPUT_FILE -o OUPUT_DIR [-b BUSCO]
-                          [--ignore-taxadb-update] [-s SPARQL]
+usage: esmecata proteomes [-h] -i INPUT_FILE -o OUPUT_DIR [-b BUSCO] [--ignore-taxadb-update] [--all-proteomes] [-s SPARQL]

 optional arguments:
   -h, --help            show this help message and exit
   -i INPUT_FILE, --input INPUT_FILE
-                        Input taxon file (excel, tsv or csv) containing a
-                        column associating ID to a taxonomy (separated by ;).
+                        Input taxon file (excel, tsv or csv) containing a column associating ID to a taxonomy (separated by ;).
   -o OUPUT_DIR, --output OUPUT_DIR
                         Output directory path.
   -b BUSCO, --busco BUSCO
                         BUSCO percentage between 0 and 1.
-This will remove
-                        all the proteomes without BUSCO score and the score
-                        before the selected ratio of completion.
+This will remove all the proteomes without BUSCO score and the score before the selected ratio of completion.
   --ignore-taxadb-update
-                        If you have a not up-to-date version of the NCBI
-                        taxonomy database with ete3, use this option to
-                        bypass the warning message and use the old version.
+                        If you have a not up-to-date version of the NCBI taxonomy database with ete3, use this option to bypass the warning message and use the old version.
+  --all-proteomes       Download all proteomes associated to a taxon even if they are no reference proteomes.
   -s SPARQL, --sparql SPARQL
-                        Use sparql endpoint instead of REST queries on
+                        Use sparql endpoint instead of REST queries on Uniprot.
-                        Uniprot.
 ````

 For each taxon in each taxonomy EsMeCaTa will use ete3 to find the corresponding taxon ID.
 Then it will search for proteomes associated to these taxon ID in the Uniprot Proteomes database.